Code-Institute-Submissions/memory_game_ms2/readme.md

 ## Validation
   - use of CSS3 in styles.css was validated using [Jigsaw](https://jigsaw.w3.org/css-validator/validator) which identified two minor extraneous punctuation marks, these were removed.
 Retesting gave a clear result.

 ## Deployment
-This site is hosted using [GitHub pages](https://singeroi.github.io/memory_game_ms2/), deployed directly from the master branch.
+This site is hosted using [GitHub pages https://singeroi.github.io/memory_game_ms2/](https://singeroi.github.io/memory_game_ms2/), deployed directly from the master branch.
 Deployment followed the steps outlined by [Github configuring a publishing source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)
 - To configure the publishing source, I confirmed the branch and files to use as publishing source existed in the repository